Veterinary Frequently Asked Questions (FAQ)

 Our intention is not to take control of your patient, but to offer a collaborative approach that is in the best interest of the pet and their family.
 If you are a veterinary specialist, we hope you view PetCure Oncology as a tertiary referral option that acts as an extension of your practice.
 If you have a client that can benefit from SRS/SRT, we will make sure you have access to the best possible care pathways.
 During treatment, collaboration and transparency will be paramount.
 Our team will be in direct contact with you and update you as requested.
 Upon completion of the treatment, the case will be returned to your practice for ongoing care.

 What Should I Expect Following Treatment?

 In most cases, follow-up visits should be scheduled at two weeks and three months (for a CT) to monitor recovery.
 These visits are typically conducted by the referring veterinarian, but we are happy to perform the follow-up visits if requested and are always available to help with questions or concerns that may arise after treatment.
 We don’t want to interfere with your doctor-patient relationship but still want to be responsive to any questions or problems that may arise.

 Since the case will typically be returned to you following the referred treatment, clients should be advised to contact you directly with any questions that may come up during the recovery process.
 Acute post-treatment symptoms are typically minimal and can usually be addressed within your practice.
 At all times, PetCure Oncology will remain available to you for consultation and collaboration.

-An estimated 12 million cases of cancer are diagnosed in dogs and cats each year, yet when PetCure Oncology was founded, there were fewer than 70 traditional veterinary radiation therapy facilities in the U.S. Of those, less than 10 were providing SRS.
-This is a significant unmet need that PetCure Oncology is committed to fill.
+An estimated 12 million cases of cancer are diagnosed in dogs and cats each year, yet when PetCure Oncology was founded, there were fewer than 70 traditional veterinary radiation therapy facilities in the U.S. Of those, less than 10 were providing SRS/SRT.
+This is a significant unmet need that PetCure Oncology is committed to filling.
+Learn more about us.